jonakieling/tca-showitem-editor/README.md

 next up
 -------

-1. dynamic loading of the string from the input
-2. learn about palletes and render them correctly
+1. learn about palletes and render them correctly
-3. ui to edit the tabs configuration and get the updated string
+2. ui to edit the tabs configuration and get the updated string